 Medicare Advantage and Part D

 Federal guidelines call for an annual open enrollment period (October 15 to December 7) for Medicare Advantage and Medicare Part D coverage in every state.
 There’s also a Medicare Advantage open enrollment period (January 1 through March 31) that allows people who already have Medicare Advantage to switch to a different Advantage plan or switch to Original Medicare.
 But while these provisions apply nationwide, plan availability and prices are different from one state to another.

-Not surprisingly, the popularity of Medicare Advantage plans varies significantly from one state to another, with only one percent of the Medicare population enrolled in Advantage plans in Alaska.
+Not surprisingly, the popularity of Medicare Advantage plans varies significantly from one state to another, with only about one percent of the Medicare population enrolled in Advantage plans in Alaska.
 (There are no individual Medicare Advantage plans available at all in Alaska.
 People with Advantage coverage there have employer-sponsored Medicare Advantage plans.)
-Contrast that with 52% enrollment in Minnesota.
+Contrast that with 55% enrollment in Minnesota.

-Part D prescription drug plan availability differs from state to state as well, with the number of plans for sale in 2021 varying from 25 to 35, depending on the region.
-The number of available premium-free (“benchmark”) prescription plans for low-income enrollees varies from five to ten, depending on the state.
+Part D prescription drug plan availability differs from state to state as well, with the number of plans for sale in 2022 varying from 19 to 27, depending on the region.
+The number of available premium-free (“benchmark”) prescription plans for low-income enrollees varies from four to nine, depending on the state.

 Medigap is the only form of private coverage for Medicare beneficiaries that has no federally mandated annual open enrollment period.
 Medigap coverage is guaranteed issue for six months, starting when you’re at least 65 and enrolled in Medicare Parts A and B. During that time, enrollees can select any Medigap plan available in their area, with no medical underwriting.

 But once that window closes, enrollees often find themselves locked into the plan they have – regardless of how the premium changes – because in most states, switching to another plan can be impossible or prohibitively expensive due to medical underwriting.
 (Under federal guidelines, there are seven limited circumstances when you can get a new Medigap plan without medical underwriting.)